osslvr/caja-scripts/docs/README.md

 # caja-scripts
 This is a repository for Caja scripts created by me.
-The same scripts may be used for Nautilus with minor modifications.

 ### Dependencies
 On a debian machine with MATE desktop, I haven't installed anything specific.
 For interactive menus and messages, `zenity` is used.
 If you don't have `zenity`, please install it.